convox/praxis/docs/getting-started.md

 in the Dockerfile, so the entire project directory is synced.

-## Setting up a production platform
+## Going to production

 The local Rack is great for development, but eventually you'll also want to set up a production Rack on the internet where you can deploy your apps and make them accessible to others.

 ### Install a production Rack

-Convox currently supports Amazon Web Services (AWS) as a cloud infrastructure provider.
-When you install a Rack on AWS, `cx` will inherit its login info from the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
-To make sure this is working correctly first run:
+#### AWS

+An AWS Rack offers a highly scalable fault-tolerant environment built on modern AWS services such as ECS, ALB, and Lambda.

+The AWS Rack install process will use the `aws` CLI to execute the install.
+If you have not yet installed this tool visit the [AWS CLI Installation Guide](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).

+To make sure this is working correctly run `aws configure`:

     $ aws configure
     AWS Access Key ID [****************W7GA]: